Security and Intelligence Agency (Croatia)

+The Security and Intelligence Agency (Sigurnosno-obavještajna agencija, SOA) is a foreign security-intelligence agency of the Croatian government tasked with advancing national security through collecting and analyzing intelligence from around the world and conducting covert operations.
+It was founded in 2006 upon the formation of the Croatian security and intelligence system, a domestic intelligence community.

-The Director of SOA is appointed or dismissed by a joint decision made by the President and the Prime Minister.
+The Director of SOA is appointed or dismissed by a joint decision made by both the President and the Prime Minister.
+The SOA is focused on providing intelligence for a variety government entities while the Military Security and Intelligence Agency (VSOA) does the same for the Croatian Armed Forces.

 History

 1991 – 2002

-During the 1990s the central body for conducting national security was the Office for the Protection of Constitutional Order (Ured za zaštitu ustavnog poretka-UZPU) which was established by the President Franjo Tuđman on May 27, 1991.
-UZUP was decommissioned on March 21, 1993 when the National Security Office (Ured za nacionalnu sigurnost-UNS) was established by the second President's decision.
-UNS was put into the legal framework on May 17, 1995 by the enactment of the Law on the National Security Office (Zakon o uredu za nacionalnu sigurnost).
+During the 1990s the central body for conducting national security was the Office for the Protection of Constitutional Order (Ured za zaštitu ustavnog poretka-UZUP) which was established by the President Franjo Tuđman on 27 May 1991.
+UZUP was decommissioned on 21 March 1993 when the National Security Office (Ured za nacionalnu sigurnost-UNS) was established by the second President's decision.
+UNS was put into the legal framework on 17 May 1995 by the enactment of the Law on the National Security Office (Zakon o uredu za nacionalnu sigurnost).
 Goals and tasks of the intelligence community in Croatia were also determined by the Joint National Security Committee (Stožerni odbor nacionalne sigurnosti-SONS) and the Intelligence Community Coordination Committee (Koordinacijski odbor obavještajne zajednice-KOOZ).
 The task of SONS was directed and coordinated by the work of government ministries in matters of national security, while KOOZ was responsible for the implementation of tasks received from SONS.
 The core of the intelligence community consisted of four departments that were involved in intelligence work: